 Before working at UHN, Jerusha worked as a teaching assistant in the human anatomy course at the Ontario College of Art and Design University (OCADU), leading joint movement and surface anatomy tutorials with life models and assisting with anatomy prosection labs at the University of Toronto.

 Jerusha is a trained medical illustrator.
-She holds a master’s degree in Biomedical Communications (MScBMC) from the University of Toronto where she specialized in developing patient education resources.
-Her master’s research project was the design of illustrated patient education booklet about mental health services targeted at women living with HIV in Ontario.
+She holds a master’s degree in Biomedical Communications (MScBMC) from the University of Toronto where her master’s research project was the design of illustrated patient education booklet about mental health services targeted at women living with HIV in Ontario.

 “Designing Meaningful Clinical Scenario Questions for eLearning” Slide presentation with Komal Patel, RN(EC), MN, CON(C), CHPCN(C), GNC(C)